kuprel/min-dalle/README.md

 )
 ```

-Note: you will have to move the images to the cpu and convert to numpy, e.g.
+To get an image into PIL format you will have to first move the images to the CPU and convert the tensor to a numpy array.
 ```python
 images = images.to('cpu').detach().numpy()
 ```
-Then image $i$ can be coverted to a PIL.Image
+Then image $i$ can be coverted to a PIL.Image and saved with its `save` method
 ```python
 image = Image.fromarray(images[i])
 ```
-and saved with its `save` method `image.save('image.png')`.

 ### Interactive